stevewatkins17/CL_unittest_mssql/readme.md

 # To run

-unittest_mssql is executed at the Windows CMD line:
+unittest_mssql is executed at CMD line:
 ```
    /unittest_mssql>python unittest_mssql.py
 ```